andreabonetti/md-slides/marp/README.md

 ## Create your presentation

+How to:
+- Copy the folder `css` to your workplace if you're working with the Marp extension for VSCode.
-Copy and reuse the slide deck `slides.md` for your presentation.
+- Copy and reuse the slide deck `slides.md` for your presentation.